 2. Schedule the meeting in advance

-Whenever possible, best practice for virtual meetings is to set them up as far in advance as possible.
+Whenever possible, one other of the best practices for effective virtual meetings is to set them up as far in advance as possible.
 Giving your attendees plenty of warning will allow them to free up their busy schedules and prepare any documents or files they may need for the meeting.

 If your team is dispersed across different time zones, you'll need to choose a time that suits everybody.
 For example, if you are located in Los Angeles, America, but want to talk to someone in Sydney, Australia, you might want to schedule a virtual meeting for 4 PM Pacific Time Zone - or 9 AM in Sydney, Australia.